Wire-Network/documentation/Whitepaper/Wire Network Whitepaper.md

 ## 2.1.
 Decentralization & Security

-In public blockchains, decentralization is primarily assessed by examining the distribution of resources governing block generation, which is intrinsically linked to security and scalability.
-A concentration of these resources among few entities signifies centralization, compromising security.
-This security concern arises from the potential for collusion among these entities, enabling denial-of-service attacks and censorship against selected users or the alteration of blockchain historical records [3].
-Even today, Ethereum is still plagued by significant censorship challenges, where a significant portion of blocks are created by entities that selectively exclude transactions to comply with regulations and sanctions, which undermines the intended neutrality and openness of the blockchain [4] [5].
+In public blockchains, decentralization is typically assessed by examining how resources that govern block generation are distributed, which inherently ties into security and scalability.
+A concentration of these resources in the hands of a few entities indicates centralization and compromises security.
+This compromise emerges from the potential for collusion among these entities, enabling denial-of-service attacks, censorship of specific users, or even alteration of the blockchain’s historical records [3].

-All networks seem to suffer from some degree of decentralization [6], but there seems to be general agreement that Bitcoin is still one of the most secure and decentralized networks [7], despite its other limitations.
+Even today, Ethereum faces significant censorship challenges, with a substantial fraction of blocks created by entities that selectively exclude transactions to comply with regulations and sanctions—undermining the intended neutrality and openness of the blockchain [4] [5].
+All networks exhibit some degree of centralization [6], yet there is broad agreement that Bitcoin remains among the most secure and decentralized network [7], despite its other limitations.
 However, Li and Palanisamy argue that Larimer’s Delegated Proof-of-Stake (DPoS) [8], used in Steemit, BitShares, and EOS, offers greater levels of decentralization to Bitcoin [3].
-We agree; however, DPoS is still flawed due to issues regarding low voter turnout [9], wealth concentration [10], and voter collusion [11].
+We agree; however, DPoS still has some issues regarding low voter turnout [9], wealth concentration [10], and voter collusion [11]

 ### 2.1.1.
 Cross-Chain Transactions